SapienzaNLP/MaTESe/README.md

 </div>

 This repository contains the implementation of the MaTESe metrics, which have been introduced in the paper "MaTESe: Machine Translation Evaluation as a Sequence Tagging Problem" presented at WMT 2022 ([read it here](https://aclanthology.org/2022.wmt-1.51/)).

+NOTE: the checkpoints in this repository correspond to the metrics submitted to WMT 2023 (except for MaTESe-QE, that has been re-trained but not re-submitted).

 ## About MaTESe